datasec-lab/Ruli/readme.md

   ```bash
   python recall_main.py --dataset cifar10 --train_epochs 50 --shadow_num 128 --device your_device --result_path your_path
   ```
-- This will save the protected and safe sample indices in the specified path for use in the next steps.
+- This will save the protected and vulnerable samples indices in the specified path for use in the next steps.

 ---